 What is The Art Connection?

-In 22 years, we have placed more than 7,700 artworks in over 400 different agencies in Greater Boston.
+In over two decades, we have placed nearly 8,000 artworks in over 400 different agencies in Greater Boston.

 How many art donors participate?

 Nearly 500 artists and collectors have donated their art through us.